livingstyleguide/livingstyleguide/README.md

    @css application.css.scss

    // Set the HTML title of the document:
-   @title: My Living Style Guide
+   @title My Living Style Guide

    // Import all your style guide files
    @import sass/**/*.lsg